 The CWP is located about 450 ft to the southeast of the TRA security fence and consists of two cells measuring approximately 440 x 180 x 10 ft each (see Figure 2).
 The current average discharge rate is about 450 gpm.
 The pond, which was completed and put into service in 1982, is used for cold waste disposal, primarily from cooling tower blowdown, but also air conditioning units, secondary system drains, floor drains, and other nonradioactive drains throughout TRA.
-Waste of this type generated before 1982 was discharged to the TRA Disposal Well, Warm Waste Pond (WWP) and well USGS-53.
-Between 1982 and 1983 less than 0.1 kg of chromium was released to the CWP from the TRA Hydraulic Test Facility.3 In addition, approximately 370 gal of sulfuric acid was released to the CWP in January 1992.
-Effluent to the pond has been routinely monitored by the Environmental Monitoring Unit since 1986.
-The nonradiological monitoring program analyzes for various metals, anions, and total organic carbon.
-A more detailed description of this pond and the disposal history is located in the Environmental Characterization Report for the Test Reactor Area.4
+Waste of this type generated before 1982 were discharged to the TRA Disposal Well, Warm Waste Pond (WWP) and well USGS-53.
+Between 1982 and 1983 less than 0.1 kg of chromium was released to the CWP from the TRA Hydraulic Test Facility.3 In addition, approximately 370 gal of sulfuric acid were released to the CWP in January 1992.^a Effluent to the pond has been routinely monitored by the Environmental